Philadelphia Premises Liability Lawyers

 - The injured patron followed all rules and obeyed all warnings regarding the ride.

-The defendant breached the duty to protect the patron from injury by:
+- The defendant breached the duty to protect the patron from injury

 Yes.
-Even if the insurance company or the amusement park contacted you, you should speak with an experienced Allentown injury lawyer if you have sustained any injuries in an amusement park accident.
+Even if the insurance company or the amusement park contacted you, you should speak with an experienced amusement park injury lawyer if you sustained any injuries in an amusement park accident.
 When you are injured, neither the insurance company nor the amusement park is your friend.
-They are not looking out for your interest.
-They are looking out for their own interests: Saving as much money as possible.
+They are not looking out for your best interest.
+They are looking out for their own interest: saving as much money as possible.
 You on the other hand want to be fully and fairly compensated for the injuries sustained.
 This is why you need our personal injury law firm to represent you.
-Our Philadelphia personal injury attorneys can negotiate the best possible settlement for you or file a lawsuit on your behalf.
+Our personal injury attorneys can negotiate the best possible settlement for you or file a lawsuit on your behalf.

-We would advise you to contact us if you are contacted by the insurance company or the amusement park.
-There may very well be some times where you should speak to the insurance company or amusement park representative; however, you should not make that decision unless you discuss the matter with us first.
+We would advise you to contact us if the amusement park or insurance company has contacted you.
+There may very well be some times where you should speak to the insurance company or amusement park representative; however, you should not make that decision until you have first discussed the matter with us.

-In every state, there is a statute of limitations, which means that you must file a claim within a certain period of time or your claim will be forever barred.
-In Pennsylvania and New Jersey, that period is two years.
-You should contact our Allentown personal injury lawyers if you have any questions regarding how long you have to file the claim after the injury or death.
-If you are going to use a lawyer, it is important that the injury lawyer be retained as soon as possible so a timely investigation can be conducted.
-The timely investigation is important because as time goes by, witness’ memories are not as good and you may lose track of them.
-A prompt investigation should be done because the environment where the accident occurred may change.
+In every state there is a statute of limitations, which means that you must file a claim within a certain period of time or your claim will be forever barred.
+In Pennsylvania and New Jersey, that period is two (2) years.
+You should contact our personal injury lawyers if you have any questions regarding how long you have to file the claim after the injury or death occurred.
+If you are going to use a lawyer, it is important that the injury lawyer be retained as soon as possible so a timely and thorough investigation can be conducted.
+A timely investigation is important because as time passes, witness’ memories are not as good or you may lose track of them.
+A prompt investigation should be done because the environment where the accident occurred may also change.